-The CECA procurement group will publish a research report on frameworks this year.
-This stems from the group’s report published in 2016 CECA Procurement Report Directions in policy for the UK’s infrastructure sector.
-The 2016 report identified frameworks as an industry procurement challenge and recommended:
+The CECA procurement group published its report on Frameworks in November 2018.
+The report stems from the group’s previous publication, CECA Procurement Report: Directions in policy for the UK’s infrastructure sector which recommended:

 - Frameworks should be based around a clear valued work bank with a commitment to deliver work in the framework.